French

 Impact

-Our new planning and methods of teaching French are still in their infancy.
-However, even at this early stage, it has been exciting to see how quickly children are picking up the language.
-They are keen to take an active role in spoken activities and French conversations with their teachers and classmates are fun, lively affairs.
+Children are keen to take an active role in spoken activities: French conversations with their teachers and classmates are fun, lively affairs.
 Scaffolded writing activities and model sentences support children to translate their oral knowledge into written French.
 Songs, rhymes and reading activities help further develop this breadth of experience.

 At the end of each unit, children complete a simple assessment based on what they have learnt over the previous half term.
 The results of these assessments are used to identify gaps in what the children have learnt that can then be revised and secured in language teaching in the following term.
 The regular revision of key knowledge, skills and vocabulary further supports us to embed the learning in the children’s long term memories.